Izydorczak/Tidy-Data-Project/CodeBook.md

 Data is based on an experiment that tests the use of an accelerometer and a gyroscope on a Samsung smartphone.
 The following signals are described here, though they are processed further before being included in the final dataset.

-t vs. f tells if the variable measures time or frequency Acc vs. Gyro tells if variable measures accelerometer or gyroscope Body vs. Gravity tells type of motion for acceleration signal X,Y,or Z denotes the direction vector

-tBodyAcc-X
-tGravityAcc-X
-tBodyAccJerk-X
-tBodyGyro-X
-tBodyGyroJerk-X
-tBodyAcc-Y
-tGravityAcc-Y
-tBodyAccJerk-Y
-tBodyGyro-Y
-tBodyGyroJerk-Y
-tBodyAcc-Z
-tGravityAcc-Z
-tBodyAccJerk-Z
-tBodyGyro-Z
-tBodyGyroJerk-Z
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-X
-fBodyAccJerk-X
-fBodyGyro-X
-fBodyAcc-Y
-fBodyAccJerk-Y
-fBodyGyro-Y
-fBodyAcc-Z
-fBodyAccJerk-Z
-fBodyGyro-Z
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag
+Each signal has these qualities:
+1. t vs. f tells if the variable measures time or frequency
+2. Acc vs. Gyro tells if variable measures accelerometer or gyroscope
+3. Body vs. Gravity tells type of motion for acceleration signal
+4. X,Y,or Z denotes the direction vector

+* tBodyAcc-X
+* tGravityAcc-X
+* tBodyAccJerk-X
+* tBodyGyro-X
+* tBodyGyroJerk-X
+* tBodyAcc-Y
+* tGravityAcc-Y
+* tBodyAccJerk-Y
+* tBodyGyro-Y
+* tBodyGyroJerk-Y
+* tBodyAcc-Z
+* tGravityAcc-Z
+* tBodyAccJerk-Z
+* tBodyGyro-Z
+* tBodyGyroJerk-Z
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-X
+* fBodyAccJerk-X
+* fBodyGyro-X
+* fBodyAcc-Y
+* fBodyAccJerk-Y
+* fBodyGyro-Y
+* fBodyAcc-Z
+* fBodyAccJerk-Z
+* fBodyGyro-Z
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 For each of the 33 signals above, there is an estimated mean() and standard deviation() variable giving us 66 features of interest.